jgguenard/snapp/README.md

 ### component

-A module to manage components
+A module to work with components

 ### event

-A module to manage event emitters and observers
+A module to handle native and custom events

 ### form